ppolle/gads-phase-2-practice-project/lab_translations/getting_started_with_cloud_storage_and_cloud_sql.md

 4. Task 4: Create the Cloud SQL instance
+	- Create and SQl instance called blog-db, with password as 12345 and us-central-1a zone and Mysql version 5.7 using the follwoing command
+		`gcloud sql instances create blog-db --password="12345" --sql-version=MYSQL_5_7" --zone=us-central1-a`

+	- Use the following command to create a add a user `gcloud sql users create blogdbuser --instance=blog-db -i blog-db --host='%' --password='12345'`

+	- Add web front end network using the follwoing command:
+		`gcloud compute instances list gcloud sql instances patch blog-db --authorized-networks="35.192.208.2/32"`

 5. Task 5: Configure an application in a Compute Engine instance to use Cloud SQL
 	- ssh into your bloghost VM with the follwoing command